YuanLiu-SJTU/protein-search-benchmark/Fold_classification/README.md

    - **Sequence-based**: TM-vec, PLMSearch, DHR

 3. **Performance calculation**:
-   For each query, compute the **mean GO semantic similarity of top-k hits** (or fold-level correctness) and **S<sub>FP</sub>**.
+   For each query, compute the **S<sub>FP</sub>**.
 Aggregate results across all queries to compare methods.

 4. **Analysis**:
-   - Examine sensitivity trends for high-confidence vs low-confidence structures.
+   - Examine sensitivity trends for each method.
-   - Identify which search paradigms are more robust to structural uncertainty.
+   - Identify which search paradigms are more effcient on fold classification tasks.

 ## Usage